 This year a feast of traditional folktales will link two great delights – folktales and food.
 Award winning storyteller Kate Corkery will perform ‘The Sweet Shop on the Shore’, which skilfully blends folktale with reminiscence.
 ‘Three Golden Apples- a performance with Tales & Tastes’ devised by Cumbrian chef and food historian John Crouch will demonstrate dishes that link to traditional tales (although sadly due to illness John is no longer able to join us in person).
 Baden Prince Junior joins the line-up bringing with him some tales from the Caribbean.
 Richard York and Paul Knox will enrich the broth with tasty music and song.
 Expect to be nourished in both body and mind.

 The weekend will be packed with workshops, performances, presentations and story rounds.
 Bring your stories to share, your instruments if you play, and most importantly, your ears.

 ‘Sweet Shop on The Shore’ is an autobiographical Storytelling performance by Kate Corkery.
 Originally commissioned for the 21st Festival at the Edge, it was later awarded ‘Outstanding Storytelling Performance of 2012’ by The British Awards for Storytelling Excellence.

 In a village by the shores of Cork Harbour an only child struggles to make sense of the world.
 As the River Lee ebbs and flows nearby, regular customers come and go to her mother’s small sweet shop at the heart of the community.
 Stories they share linger in her imagination and grow a life of their own.

 This is a tale of tide and time, a passage through shadows inspired by childhood in a colorful Irish fishing community, brought to life by a master storyteller.

-We’ll publish a full programme for the weekend nearer the time.
+You can download a programme for the weekend here.